Amelia Seyssel - Music Studio

 (additional prerequisites may apply; see specific course description):

-• Unit 1: ECC or Filosofía; plus completed and accepted Basic Audition/Application registered with SAA
+• Unit 1: ECC or Filosofía; plus completed and accepted Basic (or Comprehensive) Audition/Application registered with SAA.

-• Unit 3: completed Unit 2 registered with SAA
+• Unit 3: completed Unit 2 and Voice Teaching Strategies registered with SAA.

-• Unit 4: completed Unit 3 registered with SAA
+• Unit 4: all of the above registered with SAA.

-• Units 5-7: completed and accepted Basic plus Advanced Auditions registered with SAA; plus completed Unit 3 registered with SAA
+• Units 5-7: completed and accepted Basic plus Intermediate (or Comprehensive) Auditions registered with SAA; plus completed Unit 3 registered with SAA.

 FAQ-2: